flashinfer-ai/flashinfer/docs/installation.rst

                     pip install flashinfer -i https://flashinfer.ai/whl/cu118/torch2.1/

-.. _compile-from-source:
+.. _install-from-source:

-Compile from Source
+Install from Source
 ^^^^^^^^^^^^^^^^^^^

-In certain cases, you may want to compile FlashInfer from source code to trying out the latest features in the main branch, or to customize the library for your specific needs.
+In certain cases, you may want to install FlashInfer from source code to trying out the latest features in the main branch, or to customize the library for your specific needs.

+We provide two options for installing FlashInfer from source code:

+1. JIT mode: all of the CUDA kernels are compiled at runtime using PyTorch's JIT, the compiled kernels are cached for future use.
+JIT mode do not require compiling the CUDA kernels in advance, which is convenient for development and testing.
+2. AOT mode: we pre-compile a set of core CUDA kernels and include them in the library, which can reduce the overhead of compiling kernels at runtime.
+If a kernel is not pre-compiled, it will be compiled at runtime using PyTorch's JIT.
+AOT mode is recommended for production use.

-You can follow the steps below to compile FlashInfer from source code:
+You can follow the steps below to install FlashInfer from source code:

 1. Clone the FlashInfer repository: